-During the admission process, applicants receive an academic evaluation to help them determine whether they have satisfied the general education portions of their degree programs and how many additional credits they will need to earn for their degrees.
+During the admission process, applicants receive an academic evaluation to help them determine whether they have satisfied the general education requirements and whether any elective credits are needed for their degree program.
 The number of total credits needed for graduation is 60 for all associate's degrees and 122 for all bachelor's degrees.

-Applicants who meet all the prerequisite, general education, and Core courses required for admission and graduation will not need to pursue additional elective credit options once they have earned the following number of semester credits outside of the requirements of their major:
+Applicants who meet all the prerequisite, general education, and Core courses required for admission and graduation will not need to pursue additional elective credit options.
+Applicants pursuing elective credit options may do so using any combination of the following options.